Benjamin144/Europe-s-Favorite-Stadiums/README.md

     e @ jquery-3.5.1.min.js:2
     t @ jquery-3.5.1.min.js:2
     setTimeout (async)

+    **resolved by changing the order of content in the main.js file -
 ###############################################################################################################################################################################
 ##SCOPE         Options are the Carousel or card style as a display mechanism
                 opted for a customized carousel that gives slick access to imagery and easy to implement